Loading…

 Learning Objectives

-Explore AI opportunities across the medicine lifecycle; Examine the legal ecosystem of AI across jurisdictions and identify opportunities for convergence; Understand how regulators worldwide are developing guidance to support AI innovation in the medicine lifecycle; Discover other strategic AI initiatives, including approaches to leveraging AI with healthcare data.
+Identify AI opportunities across the medicine lifecycle; Examine the legal ecosystem of AI across jurisdictions and identify opportunities for convergence; Discuss how regulators worldwide are developing guidance to support AI innovation in the medicine lifecycle; State other strategic AI initiatives, including approaches to leveraging AI with healthcare data.

 Wednesday June 18, 2025 10:30am - 11:30am EDT